Dodo birds, a fascinating species that once thrived on the island of Mauritius, went extinct in the late 17th century.

 It is believed that these unique birds were not used to the presence of humans, which is why they displayed such a friendly and unassuming demeanor when encountered by explorers.

-Although the dodo bird was abundant in Mauritius at the time of its discovery, its population quickly dwindled as a result of various factors.
+Although the dodo bird was abundant in Mauritius when it was discovered, its population quickly dwindled due to various factors.

-Dutch sailors and traders hunted the dodo bird for its meat, which was considered a valuable food source for long voyages.
+Dutch sailors and traders hunted the dodo bird for its meat, a valuable food source for long voyages.

-However, the dodo bird wasn’t the only factor contributing to their extinction.
+However, the dodo bird wasn’t the only factor in their extinction.

 The introduction of foreign animals, such as pigs and rats, by the Dutch East India Company significantly impacted the dodo bird population as these invasive species destroyed their nests and consumed their eggs.